Home » Dental Practice HIPAA Audit Readiness

 Backup scope and restore process verified

-Imaging and chart systems included in audit scope
+Imaging and chart systems included

-Device inventory current and accurate
+Device inventory current

 Vendor responsibilities clearly recorded